 A hybrid car is a vehicle that uses more than one form of energy to drive.
-Most hybrid cars use both a combustion engine that uses gas/fuel as well a battery powered electric motor.
+Most hybrid cars use both a combustion engine that uses gas/fuel as well a battery-powered electric motor.
 Electric cars use ONLY a battery powered motor to drive.
 Hybrid cars provide amazing fuel economy, while electric cars don’t use any fuel, just electricity.
-Here’s a brief overview about how hybrid and electric cars work.
+Here’s a brief overview of how hybrid and electric cars work.

 HOW HYBRID AND ELECTRIC CARS WORK

 Electric Motor Drive/Assist